-The AADA believes the industry needs an Automotive Code of Conduct to address the imbalance of power between Manufacturers and Dealers, and the absence of protection against unconscionable behaviour by the franchisor.
+The AADA believes the industry needs an Automotive Code of Conduct to address the imbalance of power between powerful off-shore Manufacturers and Dealers.

 There is a power imbalance in the automotive industry between car Manufacturers (franchisors) and franchised new car Dealers (franchisees) that disadvantages both dealership businesses and consumers who purchase new vehicles from Dealers.
-Many Dealers enjoy good relations with their respective Manufacturers and work in a mutually beneficial partnership, but there remain many instances where Dealers are subjected to treatment resembling a master/servant relationship.
+Many Dealers enjoy good relations with their respective Manufacturers and work in a mutually beneficial partnership, but there remain many instances where Dealers are subjected to unfair treatment.

-The Franchising Code of Conduct only offers limited protection to new car Dealers.
-For a variety of reasons, car Dealers are entering agreements which contain oppressive contractual clauses and unfavourable termination/non-renewal/end of term arrangements.
+The franchising code of conduct only offers limited protection to new car Dealers.
+For a variety of reasons, car Dealers are entering agreements which contain oppressive contractual clauses and unfavourable termination, non-renewal and/or end-of-term arrangements.